bigyambat/bigyambat/README.md

 - 👀 I’m interested in Biomedical Informatics.
 - 🌱 I’m currently studying for a Bioinformatics Masters at USC Keck School of Medicine
 - 💞️ I’m looking to collaborate on working on bioinformatics projects and learning new computational skills
-- 📫 How to reach me by direct message.
+- 📫 Reach me through email at bigyambat@gmail.com

 <!---
 bigyambat/bigyambat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.